WordPress/test-handbook/test-team-badge.md

 - Reported an issue on [Core Trac](https://core.trac.wordpress.org/tickets/latest) or the [Gutenberg GitHub repo](https://github.com/wordpress/gutenberg/issues) whose fix has been merged into a WordPress release.
 - Submitted unit or end-to-end tests that have been merged.
 - Contributed to a [Test handbook](https://github.com/wordpress/test-handbook) PR that has been merged.
-- Participated in ZIP package builds or default theme tests during a `#core <release-party>`.
 - Participated in a [Contributor Day](https://make.wordpress.org/test/handbook/get-started-at-contributor-day/) as a table lead, providing technical support, or assisting with onboarding.
 - Suggested a thoughtful idea aimed at improving testing processes in any way, which gets implemented.